cyber-dojo-retired/runner-stateful/README.md

 # cyberdojo/runner docker image

 - A micro-service for [cyber-dojo](http://cyber-dojo.org)
-- Runs avatar's tests in a docker container.
+- Runs an avatar's tests.

 There are three runner implementations in this repo with varying speed/sharing/security tradeoffs.
 They all use the same tests.